 The Fake Bed Formula

-(the approximate cost for 1 bedroom + 2 small bedrooms is around $250):
+(the approximate cost to stage for 3 bedrooms with this formula is around $250):

-- A fake bed in the master bedroom: To create a standard height bed, place 6 file boxes on the floor, evenly spaced.
+- Master bedroom (queen): To create a standard height bed, place 6 file boxes on the floor, evenly spaced.
 You will purchase 2 queen air mattresses.
 Place the first queen Intex air mattresses on top of file boxes.
 Next, add the bedskirt overtop of first mattress.
 On top of the bedskirt layer, add second mattress.
 Then add bedspread and style the bed accordingly.

 - If you don’t have a queen bedskirt: use a king bedspread instead of a queen which will cover sides of bed to the floor

-- Create a fake twin for smaller bedrooms: Follow the same process above, but this time you only need 4 file boxes supporting two Intex twin mattresses
+- Smaller bedrooms (twin): Follow the same process above, but this time you only need 4 file boxes supporting two Intex twin mattresses

 - If you don’t have a twin bedskirt: use a queen bedspread instead of a twin which will cover the sides of bed and hang to the floor.